This will only take a moment.

 As the medical industry continues to evolve, new jobs are constantly emerging that require a unique and specific set of skills.1 Health informatics professionals are in great demand across the country and will continue to be needed as federal mandates for electronic health information networks are implemented.
-The Bureau of Labor Statistics predicts employment opportunities for health information professionals will increase by 15 percent between 2014 and 2024, much faster than other occupations.2 Studying health informatics at Kent State University is your ticket to an advanced degree in an exciting and expanding field.
+The Bureau of Labor Statistics predicts employment opportunities for health information professionals will increase by 15 percent between 2014 and 2024, much faster than other occupations.2 Studying health informatics with the award-winning, influential faculty at Kent State University3 is your ticket to an advanced degree in an exciting and expanding field.

 *For applicants with an undergraduate GPA of 3.0 or higher (on a 4.0 scale).